cmstas/SSAnalysis/rareSyst/README.md

   - Run two ways: with filter (only keep dilepton events) and without (so we can measure efficiencies).

 ###Analyzer
-  - This is used to run on the babies and produce useful errors
+  - This is used to run on the babies and produce useful systematics
   - Still needs resurrected...